thetrevorharmon/gatsby-plugin-tslint/README.md

+:warning: **This project has been deprecated in favor of [gatsby-plugin-eslint](https://www.gatsbyjs.com/plugins/gatsby-plugin-eslint/).** :warning:

 # gatsby-plugin-tslint

 Provides drop-in support for TSLint.
-Based off of [gatsby-plugin-eslint](https://github.com/mongkuen/gatsby-plugin-eslint).
+Based off of [gatsby-plugin-eslint](https://www.gatsbyjs.com/plugins/gatsby-plugin-eslint/).

 _Note: you must install Typescript separately, as this package does not list it as one of its dependencies._